Varshinie13/AI_Job_Market_Trends---2022--2026/README.md

 Query Performance via Indexing: By implementing indexes on frequently filtered columns like job_title and salary_USD, I optimized the database to handle the 2,000-record scale efficiently, reducing search latency.

-Data Integrity through Automation: Your BEFORE DELETE trigger acts as a fail-safe, ensuring that even if Safe Update Mode is disabled, the dataset's historical integrity remains untouched.
+Data Integrity through Automation: The BEFORE DELETE trigger acts as a fail-safe, ensuring that even if Safe Update Mode is disabled, the dataset's historical integrity remains untouched.

 Modular Logic: Using Stored Procedures and Functions (like CategorizeAISkill) allows for a "write once, use everywhere" approach.